Master's programme Literature and Culture in Social Change

 01069 Dresden

-The Faculty SLK offers the consecutive Master's program in Language, Literature and Cultural Studies for all students starting between the winter semester 2013/14 and 30.09.2020.
+The Faculty of Linguistics, Literature and Cultural Studies offers the consecutive Master's degree program for all students who began their studies between the winter semester 2013/14 and 30.09.2020.

-The regulations of the expiring Master's programs can be found here.
-Please note the alternative offer to the subsidiary subjects in the faculty's Master's programs.
+The regulations of the expiring Master's degree programs can be found here.
+Please note the alternative offerings for the minor subjects in the Faculty's Master's degree programs.

-Additional information: Double Master with Università di Trento
+Additional information: Double Master's program with Università di Trento

-The double Master's program "Dresden-Trento" offers the opportunity to obtain a double degree while studying at the partner university in Italy (application deadline: 30.09.2020) The planned program can be combined well with the mobility window or research stay abroad as provided in the study regulations of the LiKWa program.
-Courses at the Università di Trento are offered not only in Italian, but also in English, German, Spanish, French and partly also in Russian.
-If you are interested, you can find further information on the website of Doppia Laurea.
+The double Master's program "Dresden-Trento" offers the opportunity to obtain a double degree while studying at the partner university in Italy.
+The planned program can be easily combined with the mobility window or research stay abroad provided for in the study regulations of the LiKWa degree program.
+Courses at the Università di Trento are offered not only in Italian, but also in English, German, Spanish, French and, in some cases, Russian.
+If you are interested, you can find more information on the Doppia Laurea website.

 Students of the Master LiKWa can specialize in one of the five departments of the SLK faculty.
-German Studies, English/American Studies, Slavic Studies, Romance Studies and Classical Philology are available.
+German Studies and Media Cultures, English/American Studies, Slavic Studies, Romance Studies and Classical Philology are available.

 The main focus is determined at the end of the study program.
 Students can have a specialization in their chosen field of study shown on their diploma, as long as they have received 60 credit points in this field during their studies.
 In addition, the master thesis must have been completed in the respective department.